cybercongress/cyb-snap/README.md

 cyb snap going to be integrated to [cyber.page](https://cyber.page) soon, follow dot-cyber [release board](https://github.com/cybercongress/dot-cyber/projects/5)

-PS: as cyber based on cosmos-SDK that's the first case of using Metamask and Snaps to work with the non-Ethereum chain and using different cryptography.
+PS: as cyber based on cosmos-SDK it is the first case of using Metamask and Snaps to work with the non-Ethereum chain and to use different cryptography.

 ### Security

-Metamask's plugin system or snaps' main core features are the advanced keys system and permissions-based access to extended API.
-It generates unique private keys for a given snap from your core mnemonic and snap origin url.
+Metamask plugin system or snaps main core features are the advanced keys system and permissions-based access to extended API.
+It generates unique private keys for a given snap from your core mnemonic and snap origin URL.
 Snap works using specially generated for their domain keys, contract accounts.

 ### Prepare
 First, you need to install [MetaMask Snaps Beta](https://github.com/MetaMask/metamask-snaps-beta).
 Read the [Wiki](https://github.com/MetaMask/metamask-snaps-beta/wiki).